AlanPedro/devfolio/content/projects/cemt/index.md

 - Automatically ran the carbon calculations (using Google Distance API's)
 - Visualised the emissions profile to enable data-driven action

 From here I went away and created a solution design - which we could deploy into our internal cloud.
+I then developed the whole solution from scratch - working alongside a designer for some of the components and our product owner to ensure the functionality was meeting the expected requirements.

 ## Tech Stack